Latest 3 acquisition entries

 Typical PE hold before exit or resale

-Nine things to know before you sign anything
+Eight ownership signals to check before you sign anything

 01